 Welcome to The Centre for Literacy in Primary Education

 The Centre for Literacy in Primary Education is a charity working to improve literacy in primary schools.
-Our work raises the achievement of children by helping schools to teach literacy creatively and effectively, showing teachers how quality children’s literature can be placed at the heart of all learning.
+Our work raises the achievement of children by helping schools to teach literacy creatively and effectively, putting quality children’s literature at the heart of all learning.

 Corebooks helps primary schools choose the very best children’s literature for their school or classroom libraries